-Staff that are furloughed under the current Scheme must not undertake any work for your company or any linked or associated organisation.
-If they do, you will not be able to claim the Government grant for their wages under the Scheme.
-From 1 July 2020, a flexible furlough scheme will be in place which allows employers to bring back furloughed employees on a part-time basis and still obtain assistance from the Scheme for the hours not worked, up to a certain limit.
+Staff that were furloughed from the start of the scheme to the end of June could not undertake any work for your company or any linked or associated organisation.
+If they did, you could not claim the Government grant for their wages under the Scheme.
+Since 1 July 2020, a flexible furlough scheme has been in place which allows employers to bring back furloughed employees on a part-time basis and still obtain assistance from the Scheme for the hours not worked, up to a certain limit.
 These employees will still be within the remit of the furlough scheme but the requirement to cease all work will not apply.

 Employees are able to undertake training and do volunteer work, as long as they do not provide services to or make any money for you or any linked or associated organisation.
 If training is done, it is likely that this will need to be online because of the social distancing measures in place.
 Furloughed employees undertaking training should be paid as normal for the time.